codebii/local-ai-assistant_vscode-ext/README.md

-# local-ai-assistant_vscode-ext
+# Local AI Assistant - VSCode extension
-An extension for VS Code for running LLM models locally and interact with using an interface.
+An extension for VS Code created to run LLM models locally and interact with them via an interface.